 We cannot all be good at all of these, so if you have a passion that can make useful (even if currently “obselete”) items, work on improving your skills!

-So there you have it!
-10 skills – and skills that are within the reach of most of us – that will be absolutely essential in a world without oil.
+Can we survive without oil?
+It would be extremely difficult.
+However, now you have 10 skills – and skills that are within the reach of most of us – that will be absolutely essential in a world without oil.